PEACE IV Cross Border Shared Heritage Communities Programme

-The Rural Centre has been appointed through Mid Ulster District Council to provide research, management and facilitation of a bespoke programme that will engage and develop sustained linkages through shared heritage between Mid Ulster District Council and Donegal County Council and groups within these areas.
+The purpose of the programme is the provision of the research, management and facilitation of a bespoke programme to engage and develop sustained linkages through shared heritage between Mid Ulster District Council and Donegal County Council and groups within these areas.

 1. Research into heritage of the O’Neill and clans: Research will focus on the Ancient clans of Ulster (O’Neill and O’Donnell) sites and their linkages (including exploring wider linkages to the Plantation at relevant sites); up to 14 sites will be identified in cooperation with Councils including (but not all) sites at Hill of The O’Neill, Tullaghogue Fort and then linking across the border to Donegal and sites including Rathmullan and An Griananan Aileach (other smaller sites to be identified as part of the research that are of interest).

-2. Development of a booklet and interactive app: The booklet an app will capture the cross border heritage sites identified in the research to create a cross border trail of heritage sites of the Ancient clans of Ulster (O’Neill and O’Donnell).
+The research will be captured in both a leaflet and interactive app and will integrate the cross border heritage connection.
+The booklet and app will capture the cross border heritage sites identified in the research to create a cross border trail of heritage sites of the Ancient clans of Ulster (O’Neill and O’Donnell).

 3. Facilitation/ connection of local interest groups in Mid Ulster & Donegal This will include the facilitation of workshops and discussions between the cross border groups.
 (100 people: 25 participants in Council Area – 10 history/interest groups participating from Mid Ulster and 10 history/interest groups from Donegal) across the 6 study visits (including heritage weekends).